Love Keeps Kicking

 Love Keeps Kicking is the third studio album by the English band Martha.
 It was originally released on 5 April 2019 by Big Scary Monsters in the UK/EU and Dirtnap Records in the US.

 Release

 Martha released the album's first single, "Heart Is Healing", in December 2018, followed by the album's lead single, "Love Keeps Kicking", in January 2019.
 The album's third single, "Into This", was released in February 2019.

 Around the album's release, the band received profiles from major music and culture magazines Rolling Stone and NME.

-The album includes references to the WWE's signature event Wrestlemania, and the American bands Huey Lewis and the News and Against Me!.
+The title of "Wrestlemania VIII" references the WWE's signature event Wrestlemania.
+The title track has a line that refers to someone moshing to the American band Huey Lewis and the News.